Ty France Preview, Player Props: Mariners vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff is 18th in MLB with a collective 8.6 strikeouts per nine innings.
+- The 8.6 strikeouts per nine innings put together by the Reds pitching staff ranks 18th in MLB.

-- The Reds have a 4.71 team ERA that ranks 24th among all league pitching staffs.
+- The Reds have the 24th-ranked team ERA among all MLB pitching staffs (4.71).

-- The Reds allow the third-most home runs in baseball (193 total, 1.4 per game).
+- Reds pitchers combine to allow the third-most home runs in baseball (196 total, 1.4 per game).

-- Phillips will take the mound to start for the Reds, his first this season.
+- Richardson will take the mound to start for the Reds, his first this season.

+- It's the first appearance this season for the 23-year-old right-hander, and his first outing in more than a year.

 © 2023 Data Skrive.
 All rights reserved.